GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Colony Frigates can no longer be captured by other players.
 They will be destroyed instead.
 		- Slightly decreased the build time of Advent Strikecraft to be more in line with other faction's squadrons.
 		- Added a few extra civic structures to Minor Factions that did not have as many as the rest.
+		- Reduced some of the Orthodox Advent's starting culture bonuses, as they already have a huge culture advantage in the early game.
 		- Fixed the following Vanilla Sins bugs.
 			- Junsurak Sentinel's Charged Missile ability is now deactivated when captured, allowing the new owner to move it.
 			- The Vorastra Titan's Maw ability can no longer kill invincible units in its area of effect.